doitintl/tf-fundamentals-workshop-101/README.md

 1. **Clone Repository**

-   _Please make sure that work with the latest main-branch version of our labs-repository._
+   Please make sure that work with the latest main-branch version of our labs-repository.
+If there are changes to the kernel repository during the workshop, you can save the current local change state with `git stash` and get the new state with `git pull`.

    ```bash
    $ # sudo mkdir -p /opt/workshop ; cd /opt/workshop